IrrationalShadow/water/docs/content/notes/sass-styleguide.md

-The class names `news` and descendant `news-article` don't tell you anything that's not already obvious from viewing the content, and cannot be used (or even worse, is used) with content that isn't news.
+The class names `news` and descendant `news-article` don't tell you anything that's not already obvious from viewing the content, and cannot be used (or even worse, is used) with content that isn't 'news'.

 > The most reusable components are those with class names that are independent of the content.